Home Warranty Contractor Networks: How They Work & What to Expect

 Why Some Contractors Refuse Home Warranty Work

-It's not uncommon for experienced tradespeople to decline home warranty contracts altogether.
+It's increasingly common in 2026 for experienced tradespeople to decline home warranty contracts altogether.
 Here's why:

-• Strict reporting requirements: Extra paperwork and diagnostic protocols add time without additional pay
+• Strict reporting requirements: Extra paperwork, photo uploads, and pre-authorization calls add time without additional pay

 Common Homeowner Complaints About Warranty Contractors